Student Support Services

 Southeast Tech offers professional Mental Health Counseling services to meet the various needs of students on campus.
 Free Mental Health Assessments and Counseling are available when life’s issues get in the way of personal and/or academic success.
-There are two counselors available on campus, one located in the Sullivan Health Science Center, Room 200G and one in the Mickelson Center, Room 122.
-Counselors can be contacted via email, phone or walk-ins, and the services provided range from traditional, face-to-face counseling to distance counseling methods (email and telephonic).
-Please call 605.367.7466 for additional information.
+The counselor is based in the Sullivan Health Science Center, Room 200G and one in the Mickelson Center, Room 122.
+The counselor can be contacted via email, phone or walk-ins, and the services provided range from traditional, face-to-face counseling to distance counseling methods (email and telephonic).
+Please call 605-367-7466 for additional information.

 Southeast Tech Student Advisors

 At Southeast Tech students have two advisors: Academic Program Advisors and Student Success Advisors.
-These two advisors work together to assist students in meeting their educational goals.
+The two advisors work together to assist students in meeting their educational goals.